Teaching Our Children to be Leaders

 Ethos Team

-The ethos team meet once every half term with Mrs Leach and some parents from our school community.
+The Ethos Team meet once every half term with Father Ben and some parents from our school community.
 Within these meetings, children are responsible for articulating and explaining to the parents their understanding of the school vision and how it is expressed in the day-to-day life of the school.
 The children make suggestions and put actions into place to further develop this.

 The Ethos Team also represent the school during Remembrance Day services at the cemetery.